breiting/codecad/docs/in_practice.md

 ### params

-Global parameters for your design.
-These can are getting populated to your individual Lua files.
-Which means that they act as global variables.
-The viewer picks up the project parameters and offers a UI to change the interactively.
+The `params` section defines global parameters for your design.
+They behave like variables that can be accessed inside your Lua part scripts.

+The viewer automatically detects these parameters and provides a UI to change them interactively — allowing you to explore design variations without editing code directly.

 ```json
 "params": {